DanielHesse79/LeadFinder/README.md

 # 🤖 LeadFinder - AI-Powered Lead Discovery Platform

-LeadFinder is a comprehensive lead discovery and research platform that combines web search, AI analysis, and research funding databases to help you find and analyze potential business leads.
+LeadFinder is a comprehensive lead discovery and research platform that combines web search, AI analysis, and research funding databases to help you find and analyze potential business leads. **Now featuring advanced RAG (Retrieval-Augmented Generation) capabilities for intelligent, context-aware responses.**

 ## ✨ Features